concourse/rfcs/074-k8s-storage/proposal.md

 Furthermore, the CSI is a useful interface for building the storage component against.
 [See Details](#csi)

+## Level Setting

+### What does Baggageclaim do?

+Baggageclaim comes as two components: a client and a server communicating over an HTTP REST API.
+The server component manages volumes within a specified directory on the host.
+Volumes are created based on one of three strategies:
+- Empty Strategy: creates an empty volume
+- COW Strategy: creates a volume based on an existing volume
+- Import Strategy: creates a volume based on a local directory or tar ball

+Baggageclaim keeps tracks of all volumes by querying the filesystem structure, therefore no database component is needed.
+Volumes are assigned an ID that is passed in by the baggageclaim client.

+The [HTTP REST API](https://github.com/concourse/baggageclaim/blob/ea9252e4fcca101f32971cfb5ff47c3355c7c91e/api/handler.go#L26-L38) allows a baggageclaim client to:
+- Create volumes with one of the above strategies
+- Destroy volumes
+- Query for a list of all volumes
+- Query for the properties of a single volume
+- Stream the contents of a volume

+Supports multiple filesystem drivers (overlay, btrfs, naive\*).
+Overlay is the recommended driver to use as it's the most stable.
+All drivers support all features of baggageclaim.

+\* _naive simply `cp`'s files into new directories and isn't really a "filesystem"_

+### What's a CSI Driver?

+In a container orchestration (CO) system, such as Kubernetes or Cloud Foundry, you need a way to provide storage to containers.
+This could be ephemeral (lifecycle is tied to the container) or persistent (exists outside of the container's lifecycle) storage.
+In order to support many different storage providers the [CSI spec](https://github.com/container-storage-interface/spec/blob/master/spec.md) was made to allow CO's to have a consistent way to ask for storage for containers.

+A CSI driver is an implementation of a gRPC interface.
+The CO communicates with a CSI driver over a unix domain socket.

+A CSI driver is made up of two components, both serving different parts of the CSI's gRPC interface:

+**Controller Plugin**: Can be run anywhere.
+Serves the **Controller and Identity Service**.

+**Node Plugin**: Must be run on the Node where the storage requested by the CO is to be provisioned.
+Serves the **Node and Identity Service**.
+(Yes, the indentity service is served by both plugins).

+The full list of functions for the interface are available in the [CSI Spec](https://github.com/container-storage-interface/spec/blob/master/spec.md#rpc-interface).
+There is some flexibility as to how you architect your CSI driver.
+The [CSI spec has some examples](https://github.com/container-storage-interface/spec/blob/master/spec.md#architecture).
+The volume lifecycle the CSI driver is expected to follow is also [diagramed in the CSI Spec](https://github.com/container-storage-interface/spec/blob/master/spec.md#volume-lifecycle).

+When implementing a CSI driver for Kubernetes it is helpful to understand when certain CSI functions are called.
+CSI functions are typically called after the creation/modification of some Kubernetes API objects.
+It's important to note here that a CSI driver **does not know anything about kubernetes API objects**.
+In order for CSI functions to be called at the right time a CSI driver depends on various sidecar containers that monitor for certain Kubernetes Storage objects.
+These sidecars are provided by the Kubernetes team; a list of these ["helper containers" is available in this Kubernetes CSI Design document](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/storage/container-storage-interface.md#recommended-mechanism-for-deploying-csi-drivers-on-kubernetes).

+[The CSI Driver Spike](https://github.com/concourse/concourse/issues/6133#issuecomment-708471004) contains some notes that show which CSI functions are called when certain Kubernetes objects are created.

+## Proposed Implementation of Baggageclaim as a CSI Driver

+Follow the recommended deployment strategy from the Kubernetes team [described in this design document](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/storage/container-storage-interface.md#recommended-mechanism-for-deploying-csi-drivers-on-kubernetes) with the following differences:
+- no `external-resizer` container
+- no `external-snapshotter` container

 # Storage Options considered

 ## Baggageclaim + CSI Implementation